Fatigued after long budget battle, Anchorage residents wonder what's next

 "Everybody says it's not the year to talk about a progressive income tax … so I'm wondering … is this the year?"
 Kim Jones asked.

-The governor signed off on a $1,600 PFD in Aug., but said he would continue striving for a full statutory dividend.
+in Aug., but said he would continue striving for a full statutory dividend.
 Otherwise, he has stuck to his guns on his general approach to the budget, which excludes additional taxation.

 “The budget goals and priorities for my administration have been very clear,” Gov. Dunleavy said.
 “Maintain and protect our reserves; expenditures cannot exceed existing revenues; the budget is built on core functions; and no additional taxes on Alaskans."